riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ## Incremental build

-If processing of a sample fails then `prep_riboviz.nf` has been written to ensure that this does not prevent the processing of other samples.
+If processing of a sample fails then the workflow has been written to ensure that this does not prevent the processing of other samples.
 For example, if the file for the vignette sample `WTnone` was corrupt in some way:

 ```console
 $ nextflow run prep_riboviz.nf \